-The Organization has no unrecognized tax benefits at December 31, 2021 and 2020.
-The Organization's federal and state information returns prior to fiscal years 2018 and 2017, respectively, are closed and management continually evaluates expiring statutes of limitations, audits, proposed settlements, changes in tax law and new authoritative rulings.
+Management has analyzed the tax positions taken by the Organization and has concluded that, as of December 31, 2022 and 2021, there are no uncertain tax positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
+The Organization's federal and state information returns prior to fiscal years 2019 and 2018, respectively, are closed and management continually evaluates expiring statutes of limitations, audits, proposed settlements, changes in tax law and new authoritative rulings.

-The Organization's policy is to recognize interest related to unrecognized tax benefits in interest expense and penalties in general and administrative expenses.
-No such amounts have been recorded for the years ended December 31, 2021 and 2020.
+The Organization's policy is to recognize interest expense and penalties if any, in general and administrative expenses.
+No such amounts have been recorded for the years ended December 31, 2022 and 2021.